Do I need to open a bank account in Finland?

 - A recommendation letter from your current bank (“customer in good standing”) - this document might sometimes be asked

 You will not need a Finnish credit card.
 Visa Electron is sufficient for most purposes.

 Ask someone to run through how to make online payments with your account.
 This is the way business is done in Finland, other than store purchases.
 If you have not received online banking codes, you can use your Visa Electron debit card to pay bills by using the banking machines (ATMs).
 Bank agents can provide guidance on this.
-NOTE: Checks are not used in Finland.

-Finnish banks with webpages in English
+Finnish banks with web pages in English

 The grant allowance is intended to assist with living costs in Finland.
 It bears no relation to the grantee’s salary in the United States nor is it meant to pay for the travel expenses or tuition of dependents.
 It is not intended to cover extraordinary project costs, such as film, art materials, extensive photocopying, and so on.

 Grantees should be prepared to make some adjustments if need be.
 For example, apartments are usually smaller than those in the United States.
 The prices of most things do not vary remarkably from their counterparts in the United States, but some items can be much more expensive.
 The maintenance allowance will not suffice to cover major purchases of winter wear or sports equipment.
 Furthermore, the allowance has not been designed to cover travel in Europe during or after the grant period.

 It is important to note that internationally the funding for Fulbright grants comes from a number of sources and it very much depends on the country as well as the particular grant program.
 In approximately 50 countries around the world, there is a bi-national commission that administers the Fulbright program and each of the commissions is unique (and different from each other) in many ways.
 The Fulbright Finland Foundation is an independent binational commission.
 Approximately 80% of the funding of the Finnish Commission comes from Finland.